loorke/fp/README.md

-# Go functional programming library built with generics
+# Go functional programming library based on generics

 This library introduces various functional programming miscellaneous that are useful in a number of scenarious.
 It aims to both provide some long-awaited